Our Method of Church Growth

-The primary purpose of this outreach program in our fellowship closely resembles the Unitarian Church program.
-It is to provide quality rites of passage in a manner consistent with CSMC endorsed principles for members of the general public.
-The program also serves the following secondary purposes:
+The primary purpose of this outreach program in our fellowship closely models that of the Unitarian Church program.
+Like the Unitarian Church program our out reach program is to provide quality rites of passage ceremonies in a manner consistent with CSMC endorsed principles for members of the general public.
+By conducting these ceremonies for non-members the program also serves :

-- to assist non-CSMC couples & families to connect with CSMC.
+- to assist non- member couples & families to connect with the CSMC fellowship.

-- to enhance the spiritual growth and development of chaplains themselves.
+- to enhance the spiritual growth and development of our ministers themselves.

 To implement this program of outreach, CSMC calls upon its Appointed Ministers to perform this ministry of Pastoral Care.
 (In some contexts, we call upon certain Ordained clergy to help implement the program.)